Viking - 25: Midgard and Mankind, Fanfare for the Common Man! Mankind and the Old Gods

 Realm of Midgard

-The likes of the nobility and the warrior class were 'taken care of' by the gods Odin and Tyr, and the likes of 'thee and me' looked to Thor for their safety and livelihoods.
-Sailors, fisher-folk, artisans, traders, free men and land workers all lived by their hands or the skill of the salesman.
+The likes of the nobility and the warrior class were 'taken care of' by the gods Odin and Tyr, they'd be taken to the feasting hall of Valhol on their death in battle, taken by Freyja's handmaidens the Valkyries to drink, eat and carouse.
+The likes of 'thee and me' looked to Thor for their safety and livelihoods.
+It was Thor the commoners looked to to fight their corner.
+The life-blood of the world of men, sailors, fisher-folk, artisans, traders, free men and land workers all lived by their hands or the skill of the salesman to bring in the yield.

 Below the free men were the freed men and thralls, their wives and offspring.
 They too had their beliefs, as had they also their station in life - not altogether safe, but they were not to be picked on.
 It was unworthy of a warrior or noble to humble a man whose place under the sun was already darkened by his lack of prospects, although there were bullies (there always will be bullies).